- Today, 97% of the more than 2,500 breweries in the U.S. are small and independent and traditional craft breweries (see Craft Brewing Statistics).

 - The Brewers Association has defined 142 beer styles.
 The majority of these styles are all-malt based.

-- Craft brewers are amazing community citizens and have donated millions of dollars to local causes and provided thousands of jobs across the US.
+- Craft brewers are amazing community citizens and have donated millions of dollars to local causes and provide thousands of jobs across the U.S.

 - The average American lives within 10 miles of a brewery.
 Hundreds of thousands of people have taken tours or sampled beers at their local brewery.